 Cluster headaches are described as excruciating attacks of pain on one side of the head.
 These often occur around the eye.
-Although cluster headaches are rare their symptoms are fierce and debilitating.
+Although rare their symptoms are fierce and debilitating.

 Who gets cluster headaches?

 Anyone can get a cluster headache but they are more common in men and usually start during 30’s or 40’s and can be recurrent.

 What are the symptoms?

 Cluster headaches occur suddenly without any warning.
 The pain is usually a very sharp, severe burning or piercing type pain on the side of the head.
 Often this is around the temple and eye, sometimes spreading into the face.
 Cluster headaches happen in repeated attacks, usually on the same side of the head.

 The headache pain is often accompanied with one or two of the following: